gabe-ochoa/resume/Readme.md

 - Led a team of 7 engineers in launching, getting organization buy-in, and migrating 3000 VMs owned by 15 teams to a new internal compute platform.
 The new platform replaced the software runtime, metrics, alerting, and CI/CD layers of the Squarespace stack
-- Created charter and led agile development processes for SRE Compute team
+- Created team charter and led agile development processes for the SRE Compute team
-- Created and led Kubernetes 101 and 102 courses to train 100+ engineers
+- Created and led Kubernetes 101 and 102 training courses for 100+ engineers
 - SRE Lead for launch of a new billing system; started SRE Partner program
 - Participated in Team and Incident Commander 24/7 on-call rotations
 ```